-The University of Sussex Development & Alumni Relations Office (“we”) promises to respect any personal data you share with us, or that we get from other organisations and keep it safe.
+The University of Sussex Development & Alumni Relations Office (“we”) is committed to respecting any personal data you share with us, or that we get from other organisations and keeping it safe.
 We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect.

 Legal bases for Processing

 The legal bases for our processing of your personal data is based on the public task of the University and legitimate interests.
 The public tasks of the university are set out in the University’s Royal Charter.